marktoda/recovery/README.md

 Deploy a RecoveryContract using the _any_ nonce and sender address.
 Generate EIP-1167 proxy bytecode _offchain_ targeting the deployed contract.
 Deploy this proxy bytecode using the correct nonce and sender address.
 This is the most optimized method if you have multiple contracts to recover for a given owner.
 Integration is a bit of a pain as EIP-1167 data is generally not deployed directly from an EOA.

+**Factory Usage**
+RecoveryContract itself acts as a factory and can deploy child contracts using its own contract nonce.
+If the contract you are trying to recover was deployed with CREATE by a factory, you can use this functionality to recover its address as well.

 ## API

 **constructor(owner)**